genielabs/glabs.it/source/content/posts/portable-web-components/index.md

 This method, besides regular scripts, can also dynamically load styles and singleton components, and it has a built-in caching mechanism.

-In the *Playground* component, this is used for *Monaco Editor* (I was not able to load it with a dynamic import) and with two other libraries that are not available as ES modules.
+In the *Playground*, this is used for *Monaco Editor* (I was not able to load it with a dynamic import) and with two other libraries that are not available as ES modules.

 ### Synchronization and interoperability